Chameleon87/contact_list/README.md

 As it grows in complication I'll add more modules and functionality.

-I have to create a contact_list model and move the methods on Contact to it... a few more changes and it will be functional.
+I have to create a contact_list model and move the methods on Contact to it... a few more changes and it will be functional .